The Michigan Legislatures requires a phone number to be submitted with your comments.

 Dear [Decision Maker],

-As your constituent and an advocate for the American Cancer Society Cancer Action Network, I am writing you to urge you to vote NO on both SB0781 and SB0784.
+As an advocate for the American Cancer Society Cancer Action Network (ACS CAN) I am writing you to urge you to vote NO on the package of bills, SB781 - SB786

-I call on you to vote NO for both proposals, SB0781 and SB0784.
+I call on you to vote NO on this package of bills.
 Let's not continue to allow the tobacco industry to addict another generation in order to secure their profits.
 The cause of the problem should not be looked upon for the solution to the problem!Protect our youth!
 Not Big Tobacco!

 Sincerely,[Your Name] [Your Address] [City, State ZIP][Your Email]